How I Saved Over $100,000 In A Little Over 3 Years: The 5 Key Things I Did To Save a Ton of Money

 4. I started a side hustle

-I also became very interested in take photographs and ended up with a very successful part time lifestyle and wedding photography business after taking a bit of money from savings to invest in an entry level DSLR camera.
+I also became very interested in take photographs around my 2nd year of saving and ended up with a very successful part time lifestyle and wedding photography business after taking a bit of money from savings to invest in an entry level DSLR camera.

 I studied my craft, did a lot of free photography to start and then raised my price as I got better.
 I also networked with as many experienced photographers as I could who let me second shoot for for them and who also began to refer business to me.
 Within a few months I found this business growing very quickly and becoming very profitable much to my surprise.
 I loved doing it and it earned me a great side income.

-I spent my earnings reinvesting into my business, saving (I always save something when I earn something) and funding the early stages of a very expensive handbag collection that I later sold.
+I paid my business taxes and spent my earnings reinvesting into my business (buying professional cameras and lighting, taking a few courses), saving (I always save something when I earn something), and funding the early stages of a very expensive handbag collection that I later sold.
 If I didn't have such a handbag obsession, I know I could have saved so much more money during these 3 years.

 TIP: A side hustle, if setup and managed the right way, can be a huge boost to your income.
 Just don't spend all your earnings on handbags! :)